carpben/drivers-assignments/README.md

 ## Known Issues

+-  App is not mobile friendly.
+It displays well in screens wider than 1400px.
+-  The entire App rerenders on every selection.
+For a bigger list it might cause performance issue and rendering optimization will be required.
 -  I use inline css in js in nested components.
 This is debatable.
--  App is not mobile friendly

 ## Full discolusre